 Historically, only marked fish were used as broodstock.
-However, with integration of this program, 120 wild (adipose present) Chinook will be used for broodstock beginning in 2012.
-Based on the recent 10-year average (1996-2005) of NOR spring Chinook returning to the mouth of the Klickitat (925), 15.1% of the natural run will be taken for broodstock.
+However, with integration of this program, ~68 wild (adipose present) Chinook will be initially taken for broodstock in phase I of the transition beginning in 2014.
+Based on the recent 5-year mark-recapture estimate average (2007-2011) of NOR spring Chinook returning to Lyle Falls (526), 13.5% of the natural run will be taken for broodstock in initial phases.
 Because spring Chinook eggs may need to be culled to reduce BKD levels, more natural-origin adults may be needed for broodstock.
-If culling is necessary, early in the program up to 50% of the natural run may be collected and incorporated into the hatchery program.
 The proportion of the NOR run taken for broodstock may exceed the recommended 25% during early phases of the reformed program development.
 This may occur under circumstances where the NOR run size is less than 400 returning adults.
-The program will need to collect ~125 NOR adults annually in the initial years of the broodstock transition period which equates to approximately 200,000 juveniles or 25% of the total program.
+The program will need to collect ~68 NOR adults annually in the initial years of the broodstock transition.
 By doing so, the program will produce an adequate number of adult returns needed for the continued transition of the remainder of the program in the out years.
 In addition, F1 adult returns from the NOR x NOR crosses will be needed for the upper Basin re-colonization by using adults outplants on the spawning grounds.
 Once the program has been fully transitioned to the new hatchery stock and adult outplants in the upper Basin are no longer necessary, the percentage of NOR adults taken for broodstock will be limited to 25% of the NOR run.